 This page explains how to run the Celadon Android* image in a Docker* container.

-CIC should be able to run on modern PCs with 6th generation or later Intel® Architecture Processors with integrated GPU.
-The Intel NUC model NUC7i7BNH and model NUC7i5BNH are recommended to try out the CIC features.
+Running CiC requires modern PCs with 6th generation or newer Intel® Architecture Processors with integrated GPU.
+The Intel NUC model NUC7i7BNH and model NUC7i5BNH are recommended devices to try out the CiC features.

 You must install Docker on both the development host and the target device.
 Enter the following commands to install the prerequisites, set up the repository, and install the Docker Engine.
 Refer to the Get Docker Engine - Community for Ubuntu installation guide for more detailed information.